kmaho17/shinpokered-rebalanced/README.md

   - Oak's pokeballs will be upgraded to great balls if you beat the route 22 rival in hard mode
 - Added the Clause Brothers to Viridian City
   - They toggle enforcement of the item, sleep, and/or freeze clauses
-  - The clauses apply to the player and AI equally, and only apply during non-link trainer battles
+  - The clauses apply to the player and AI equally
   - Sleep and freeze clauses work like they do in Pokemon Stadium
 - Added a fourth brother for the Trapping Move Clause
   - A counter tracks if the player or the opponent use trapping moves like Wrap multiple times in a row